 California excels at exclusive (and discreet) retreats fit for movie stars—and anyone else who wants 5-star luxury in ultra-romantic settings.
 These destinations are known for sigh-inducing settings and spoil-me-now lodgings.
 Along the North Coast, Mendocino, with wisps of fog above coastal bluffs dotted with charming cottages, is a wedding favorite.
 Luxury B&Bs and resorts abound, many with complete wedding packages.

 Further south along the Central Coast, wedding options abound.
 Consider Clint Eastwood’s historic and meticulously restored Mission Ranch in the beautiful Carmel Valley, or the dream destination of Post Ranch Inn, perched on cliffs along the spectacular Big Sur coast.
-Santa Barbara,with its ocean vistas and red-tiled rooftops, has a host of spectacular hideaways, like El Encanto in the hills above town, and Four Seasons’ The Biltmore along the edge of the sparkling Pacific.
+Santa Barbara,with its ocean vistas and red-tiled rooftops, has a host of spectacular hideaways, like El Encanto in the hills above town, and Four Seasons’ The Biltmore along the edge of the sparkling Pacific (Editor's Note: The Four Seasons Resort The Biltmore was affected by the recent mudslides.
+It is currently closed until June.
+Please refer to their website for the latest information).
 In San Diego, vamp like Marilyn at the iconic Hotel del Coronado, where the blond bombshell steamed up Tony Curtis’s glasses in 1959’s Some Like It Hot.